dave/jennifer/README.md

 # Built-in functions

-Built in functions take a variadic slice of code items, and render the function name followed by the items as a comma seperated list of parameters in
+Built in functions take a variadic list of code items, and render the function name followed by the items as a comma seperated list of parameters in
 parenthesis: